 Illustrative photo – The coast in the Croatian city of Opatija on May 15, 2021.

-Prague – One of the most sought-after destinations for Czechs in this year's pre-sales of traditional Croatia tours.
+Prague – One of the most sought-after destinations for Czechs is in this year's pre-sales tours traditionally Croatia.
 Compared to last year, sellers report up to 44 percent higher demand.
 According to them, the country's entry into the Schengen area and the eurozone also partially contributed to the increase.
 Trips to Croatia have become more expensive by around a tenth year-on-year, Czechs most often go there by car.
 This follows from information from travel agencies and agencies contacted by ČTK.

 Croatia experienced a large influx of tourists last year, and it was difficult to book accommodation there in the summer.
 This year, capacities will be sold out earlier, some hotels are already full, said Aleš Kotek, spokesman for the travel agency České kormidlo.
 Among our clients, demand for the destination is 44 percent higher than last year, 30,000 to 35,000 should go there this year, he added.